damnoodle/Unraid-SlackPack/README.md

-# unRAID 6.1+
+# Unraid 6.11+
-unRAID NerdPack plugin and packages
+Unraid SlackPack plugin and packages

-Collection of packages for unRAID.
+Collection of packages for Unraid.

+This was repo was forked from dmacias72

+I have modified it for my personal use

+###### ------ Everything below this line is dmacias72 comments ------  ######

-These are notes more for my memory or for anyone who wants to make unRAID plugins using this structure
+These are notes more for my memory or for anyone who wants to make Unraid plugins using this structure

 I manage this on my laptop running Linux Mint Mate